-On the downside, the construction industry is set for slow growth, which will limit the market performance of construction-related petrochemicals such as polyvinyl chloride (PVC) and certain applications of polyethylene (PE) and polypropylene (PP).
-However, there will still be a turnaround from the years of contraction.
-We continue to forecast 1.4% y-o-y real construction industry growth in Iran in 2015, but have raised our five year average growth from 3.1% per annum to 4.3% as a result of the lifting of international sanctions.
+On the downside, the construction industry is set for slow growth, which will limit the market performance of construction-related petrochemicals such as polyvinyl chloride (PVC) and certain applications of PE and PP. However, there will still be a turnaround from the years of contraction.
+We continue to forecast 1.4% y-o-y real construction industry growth in Iran in 2015, but have raised our five-year average growth from 3.1% per annum to 4.3% as a result of the lifting of international sanctions.